GioTKD/Robotica/README.md

 ### Wireshark Setup
 To seup wireshark we need to create a plugin, in order to do this click [here](https://mavlink.io/en/guide/wireshark.html)
 ### Build
-Before building source ROS2 installation, copy this into .bashrc:
+Before building source ROS2 installation(you need to run this for each terminal):
 ```
 source /opt/ros/humble/setup.bash
 ```